Dick Cass

-Richard W. Cass (born January 13, 1946) is a former American football executive, who was the team president for the Baltimore Ravens of the National Football League.
+Richard W. Cass (born January 13, 1946) is an American former football executive, who was the team president for the Baltimore Ravens of the National Football League.
 The Ravens won Super Bowl XLVII during his 18 years with the ballclub.

 Cass attended Mercersburg Academy (Class of 1964).
 He is also a 1968 graduate of Princeton University's Woodrow Wilson School of Public and International Affairs.
 He was one of the university's first two young alumni trustees in 1969.
 He earned his Juris Doctor from Yale Law School in 1971.
 He began his legal career working with Wilmer Cutler & Pickering for 31 years from 1972 to 2003.
 He was chairman of the firm's Business Transactions Section and a member of its Management Committee.